WJ4IoT/Sunscreen/README.md

 4 change and (re)set timer

-For the moment I am not using packages (I wish I did), buy in principle you can C&P this automation into automation for the exception of the change of "YOUR_SUNSCREEN_ID"
+For the moment I am not using packages (I wish I did), but in principle you can C&P this automation into automation for the exception of the change of "YOUR_SUNSCREEN_ID", the template file you can save according instuctions or what you use to do.

 BTW = By The Way